All Episodes

 But why it's important is this, and this is what's linked to you guys in America.

-Yeah, just like you guys have Zionist control, you guys through APAC and through various Israeli lobbies, we have the exact same thing as well.
+Just like you guys have Zionist control, you guys, through AIPAC and through various Israeli lobbies, we have the exact same thing as well.

-This is why whenever the Zionists attack them, always think why is a Zionist attacking a Zionist pick?
+And people like K-Starmer, who is a Zionist-controlled, this is why whenever the Zionists attack them, always think, why is a Zionist attacking a Zionist pick?

 Because it's all part of the game to destroy Western civilization.